Pumpkin Pie Cheesecake Bars with Gingersnap Crust

 Gingersnap Crust

-- Preheat over to 325 degrees.
+- Preheat the oven to 325 degrees.
 Line a 9-inch square baking pan with aluminum foil and set aside.

 Cheesecake Layer